Azure/Azure-Landing-Zones/docs/content/accelerator/userguide/quickstart/1_prerequisites.md

 > NOTE: In all cases, ensure that the tools are available from a PowerShell core (pwsh) terminal.
 You may need to add them to your environment path if they are not.

-## 1.2 Azure Subscriptions
+## Azure Subscriptions

 We recommend setting up 3 subscriptions for Azure landing zones.
 These are management, identity and connectivity.
-See our [advanced scenarios][wiki_advanced_scenarios] section for alternatives.
+See our [advanced scenarios]({{< relref "../advancedscenarios" >}}) section for alternatives.

 - Management: This is used to deploy the bootstrap and management resources, such as log analytics and automation accounts.
 - Identity: This is used to deploy the identity resources, such as Azure AD and Azure AD Domain Services.